dwendrich/expressive-session-middleware/README.md

 Commonly before registering the routing middleware is a good way to go.

 This way the middleware is invoked on every request to your application.
-Since session handling may produce some overhead which isn't always needed there is an alternative.
+Since session handling may produce some overhead, which isn't always needed, there is an alternative:

 #### 2. Add the middleware to a specific route
 Add a route definition to either `config/routes.php` or a `RouteDelegator` as part of your application: